dagger/dagger/docs/core-concepts/1247-dagger-fs.md

 `core.#Mkdir` is the dagger equivalent of the `mkdir` command: it takes as `input` a `dagger.#FS` and retrieves a `dagger.#FS` containing the newly created folders.

-As Dagger is statically typed, leveraging the type system to understand the expectations of each action is recommended.
+As Dagger is statically typed, you can look at an action definition to see the types that an action requires or outputs.
 In most cases, an action will either take as input a `dagger.#FS` or a `docker.#Image`.
+Let's look inside a `docker.#Image` to see the `#FS` inside.

 #### Dissecting `docker.#Image`